Exiv2/exiv2/msvc2005/ReadMe.txt

 2    Design

-     expat and zlib1.2.5 (and earlier) do not provide 64 bit builds for DevStudio.
+     expat and zlib1.2.5 (and earlier) do not provide 64 bit builds for Visual Studio.

      The projects provided for zlib1.2.7 support 64 bit builds, however it didn't work cleanly for me.
 They use different projects for VC9 and VC10.